jBenderToledo/DnD-Discord-Bot/README.md

 ```
 python3 %repo_path%/main.py %BOT_TOKEN%
 ```
 The bot will not run without the passed token operand and will not run if the token passed is invalid.
+Replace python3 with `py -3` if you are on a Windows machine.